Guns and money: Why US' top North Korea diplomat is in Southeast Asia

 A United Nations report earlier this year accused a company named Pan Systems Pyongyang of using an extensive network of agents, companies and offshore bank accounts in China, Indonesia, Malaysia, Singapore and the Middle East to bypass sanctions to procure and market arms-related material.

-Pan systems did not respond to CNN's calls for comment in March.
-Calls and emails to Pan Systems Singapore also went unanswered.
+Louis Low, the managing director of Pan Systems, told Reuters in March that Pan Systems Singapore just uses its name and is "a foreign company, but they operate everything by themselves."

-A representative for Pan Systems in Singapore denied in March that the organization had any links to the Pyongyang branch of Pan Systems.
-"They use (the) Pan Systems (name) and say it's a foreign company, but they operate everything by themselves," Louis Low, managing director of Pan Systems, told Reuters.
+He reiterated that to an email to CNN, saying Pan Systems Singapore had no connection to Pan Systems Pyongyang.

-Another notable cases came in 2014, when the Singapore-registered Chinpo Shipping company was criminally charged in Singapore for doing business with North Korea's Ocean Maritime Management company, which had been the target of international sanctions, according to the Singapore Foreign Ministry.
+Another notable case came in 2014, when the Singapore-registered Chinpo Shipping company was criminally charged in Singapore for doing business with North Korea's Ocean Maritime Management company, which had been the target of international sanctions, according to the Singapore Foreign Ministry.

 Chinpo was later convicted and fined due to its violations.